Coach 2

 • Simon says - dive out, dock, forward, backward, down, up, right slide, left slide, tun in place, breakoff

-• 4 way skills - infacing formations, 6 points with two seniors and one of your peers
+• 4 way RW skills - infacing formations, 6 points with two seniors and one of your peers